DDNS device placed far away

 DNS and DDNS

-DNS is the way to abstract away IP-addresses, and DDNS (Dynamic DNS) is the way to keep periodically changing IP-addresses current in a DNS registrar.
+DNS is the way to abstract away IP-addresses, and Dynamic DNS (DDNS) is the way to keep periodically changing IP-addresses current in a DNS registrar.
 What is DDNS?
 Wipikedia summarizes it adequately:

 Dynamic DNS (DDNS) is a method of automatically updating (IP-addresses in*) a name server in the Domain Name System (DNS), often in real time…